cortexlabs/cortex/test/apis/model-caching/python/translator/README.md

 cortex deploy
 ```

-(I've configured my CLI to default to the AWS environment by running `cortex env default aws`)

 Now, we wait for the API to become live.
 You can track its status with `cortex get --watch`.

 Note that after the API goes live, we may need to wait a few minutes for it to register all the models hosted in the S3 bucket.
 Because the bucket is so large, it takes Cortex a bit longer than usual.
 When it's done, running `cortex get translator` should return something like:

 ```
 cortex get translator

-using aws environment

 status   up-to-date   requested   last update   avg request   2XX live     1            1           3m            --            --